stevearm/horsefire.com/content/2015-01-10-file-limits.md

     FD_LIMIT=100000
     ulimit -n 100000

 Cheaters.
-If only they admitted this in their [docs][recommend], I wouldn't have gone down the wrong path.
+If only they admitted this in their [docs][cassandra-limits], I wouldn't have gone down the wrong path.

 [kafka]: http://kafka.apache.org/
 [cassandra-limits]: http://www.datastax.com/documentation/cassandra/2.0/cassandra/install/installRecommendSettings.html